JoseSoto9305/tetris-python/README.md

 <br>

-The codes have been tested with Python 3.6 on Debian based linux distributions (Mint 19, Ubuntu 16).<br>
+The codes have been tested with Python 3.6 and 3.7 on Debian based linux distributions (Mint 19, Ubuntu 16).<br>
 You only need pygame installed on your computer:

 ```